-The U.S. Supreme Court is arguably the most diverse it has been in the history of the organization.
+In recent times, the U.S. Supreme Court has become more diverse than it ever was.
 Its demographic makeup became more diverse in August 2010 when Elena Kagan was sworn in as the 112th justice.
-Three of the nine justices are women; just one year earlier, the Senate confirmed Sonia Sotamayor.
+Three of the nine justices are women; in August 2009, the Senate confirmed Sonia Sotomayor.
 Ruth Bader Ginsburg was appointed by President Bill Clinton in 1993.
-One justice is African-American; Clarence Thomas was nominated by President George H.W.
+One justice is African American-Clarence Thomas was nominated by President George H.W.
 Bush in 1991 to fill retiring justice Thurgood Marshall's seat on the bench.
-And, at the time of this writing, five justices are younger than 65 years of age - Alito, Thomas, Roberts, Kagan, and Sotamayor.
+In 2010, five justices are younger than 65 years of age-Samuel Alito, Clarence Thomas, John Roberts, Elena Kagan, and Sonia Sotomayor.